hantsy/spring-microservice-sample/README.md

 #### Docker Toolbox Notes

-If you are using Docker Toolbox, create a new machine for this project.
+If you are using the legacy Docker Toolbox, create a new machine for this project.

 ```
 $ docker-machine create -d virtualbox --engine-registry-mirror https://docker.mirrors.ustc.edu.cn springms